fhidalgor/mutagenesis_visualization/docs/doc5_plotly.rst

 Rank
 ----

-Methods reviewed in this section:
+Classes reviewed in this section:
-    - :meth:`mutagenesis_visualization.Screen.plotly_rank`
+    - :class:`mutagenesis_visualization.main.plotly.rank.RankP`

 Create an interactive rank figure that displays each mutant.
 The default